wbotelhos/attachy/README.md

 gem 'attachy'
 ```

-So, extracts the necessary files including a migrate that create a table used
+So, extracts the necessary files including a migrate that create a table used to keep your file metadata.
-to keep your file metadata.
-You can choose a [Default Image](#default-image) via params 'version', `public_id` and 'format'.
+You can choose a [Default Image](#default-image) via params `version`, `public_id` and `format`.

 ```bash
 rails g attachy:install